ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 #### DEM Matching

-The **DEM matching** option allows users to either try to coregister the SAR image to the DEM file, or to simply use the Sentinel-1 orbit files for geocoding the RTC products.
+The **DEM matching** option allows users to either try to coregister the SAR image to the DEM file, or simply use the Sentinel-1 orbit files for geocoding the RTC products.

 The process of terrain corrected geocoding includes 4 steps:
 1. Calculate the initial lookup table and simulated image with the image processing parameters and DEM.